tibastral/social-buttons/README.md

   (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
 * Send me a pull request.
 Bonus points for topic branches.

-# Copyright
+## Copyright

-Copyright (c) 2012 Yuva Kumar.
-See LICENSE for details.
+Copyright (c) 2012 Kristian Mandrup & Yuva Kumar Copyright (c) 2010 Jeremy McAnally.

-Copyright (c) 2010 Jeremy McAnally.
 See LICENSE for details.